eriaht/subnetting/README.md

 # subnetting
 Two separate scripts.
 One for classful subnetting, the other for classless or VLSM subnetting.

+I am currently studying for the Network+ and I have always wanted my own subnet calculator so here it is.

 ## How to use the scripts

 ### Classful subnetting